-Alliance Radiology is the imaging service provider for Tri-City PET/CT, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
+Alliance Radiology is the imaging service provider for Tri-City PET/CT, and together we are continuing to take every precaution to ensure patient and community safety.
 We will be providing updates here.

-Tri-City PET/CT is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+Tri-City PET/CT is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.

 To schedule an appointment, please call our scheduling department at (760) 599-9940.

 In preparation for your imaging exam, our team is adhering to strict cleaning and sanitation protocols using CDC-recommended cleaning products and disinfectants appropriately between patients.
 We have allowed for additional time in our schedule for extra attention to detail.

 We are ensuring social distancing as much as possible; please understand that your imaging exam will require closer contact with a clinical staff member.
 Our staff are using the CDC-recommended Personal Protective Equipment (PPE), including face masks, and are screened each day as well for illness.

 While you are with us for your appointment, we ask the following from you: